-- " Because of the current constraint on Santander's debt and deposit ratings by the Spanish sovereign, these ratings would only experience downward pressure in case of a multi-notch downgrade of the BCA or a downgrade of Spain's rating.
-Downward pressure on Santander's BCA could develop from a reversal in the expected positive performance trajectory currently embedded in our assessment. - " Challenges to the group's creditworthiness stem from the low interest rate environment, subdued business in mature markets and deteriorating operating conditions in the UK as the country negotiates its exit from the European Union (EU).
+- " Because of the current constraint on Santander's debt and deposit ratings by the Spanish sovereign, these ratings would only experience downward pressure in case of a multi-notch downgrade of the BCA or a downgrade of Spain's rating. - " Downward pressure on Santander's BCA could develop if capital deteriorates without returning to pre-crisis levels within 2-3 years.
+Challenges to the group's creditworthiness stem from the low interest rate environment, subdued business in mature markets and deteriorating operating conditions across all its key markets leading to asset quality and profitability pressures.
 The risks associated with the acquisition of Banco Popular Espanol, S.A.
 (Banco Popular), such as (but not only) those related to potential litigation costs, could also exert downward pressure on the bank's BCA.
-At the same time, Santander's high pre-provision profitability and unique geographical diversification are likely to continue to underpin the group's earnings generation capacity, which we expect to continue to benefit from its declining provisioning needs and strong focus on cost efficiency.